duchesnay/minimal-mistakes/_pages/bio.md

 date: 2016-02-24T03:02:20+00:00
 ---

-Since 2008, I am a permanent researcher working at NeuroSpin: a MRI neuroimaging center within the CEA.
+Since 2008, I am a research scientist at [NeuroSpin/CEA](http://i2bm.cea.fr/drf/i2bm/english/Pages/NeuroSpin/Presentation.aspx), Paris-Saclay: a MRI neuroimaging center within the [CEA](http://www.cea.fr/english).
 I am developing machine learning algorithms (classification/regression) and multivariate/univariate statistics analysis tools.
 My aim is to design algorithms that provide computer-aided diagnosis/prognosis tools or biomarkers discovering methods for brain diseases.
 I am now integrating genetic (DNA array) together with neuroimaging.
 The specificity of those data is their large dimensionality in both neuroimaging and genetic (~millions of measurements) compared to the low number of samples (~hundreds).
 Thus, the guiding thread of all my research is to design feature extraction/selection, sparse and structured machine learning (convex optimisation) algorithms.

 I received the engineer degree in software engineering from École Pour l’Informatique et les Techniques Avancées (France) in 1997, the M.Sc. degree in signal/image processing from Rennes 1 University (France) in 1998 and the PhD degree in signal and image processing Rennes 1 University (France) in 2001.